Dubshott/cse15l-lab-reports/index.md

 <img width="397" alt="image" src="https://user-images.githubusercontent.com/55414361/211929749-f50b84ab-57f2-4065-8aa3-83438cde2699.png">

 If this is what you see, then congratulations!
 You successfully logged into your account!
-Now you can go ahead and run whatever command you want like 'cd' or 'ls -a' or whatever else you would like to do.
+Now you can go ahead and run whatever command you want like `cd` or `ls -a` or whatever else you would like to do.

 Hooray!